 Short Term Accommodation

 If you are interested in spending a little more time in Chiang Mai, there are plenty of places to rent short term or long term.
-Check out the classified ads on Thai Visa for the latest information.

 I would also recommend just walking around Chiang Mai and checking out suitable apartments.